TheFonix/Pterodactyl-Themes/README.md

 ```
 ## More Coming Soon!

 ### Please note Legacy Themes are no longer supported by the newest versions of Pterodactyl, please only use supported themes!
+Uses Older Themes on newer panels will result in lots of issues.